 Notice of Nuisance Properties

-If you have received a Notice of Violation, you will have been given specific details about the condition that needs to be remedied and a time frame within which to comply.
-Failure to comply may result in civil fines.
-Fine may be charged per violation.
-Each day a violation is allowed to continue constitutes an additional violation.
+If you have received a Voluntary Compliance Agreement, you will have been given specific details about the condition that needs to be remedied and a time frame within which to comply.
+This agreement is between the owner/occupant and the City on specific violations occurring, corrections necessary, and required timeframes in which to make the corrections.

 - For parking problems that create a safety hazard, such as blocking a fire hydrant or impeding traffic, please call 911.